myrrlyn/apocrypha.es/priv/archive/1w0kgm.md

 Sounds, again, like bullshit propaganda to me.
 The air being humid is likely due to the fact that Senchal is surrounded by the Topal Bay and the Pelletine jungle; which tend to be able to get pretty damn humid.
-Saying that one of, if not the, largest port cities in Tamriel is "abandoned or in ruins" sounds like a flat out lie.
+Saying that one of, if not the, largest port cities in Tamriel is “abandoned or in ruins” sounds like a flat out lie.
 The only probable case of unpleasantness coming in from the air would be the corpse sellers and supposed Sload airships holding corpses they got from Senchal.